AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 ## Creating a New Channel {#creating-a-new-channel}

-Once you create your project for AEM Screens, follow the steps below to create a Channel for your project:
+After you create your project for AEM Screens, follow the steps below to create a Channel for your project:

 1. Select the Adobe Experience Manager link (top left) and then Screens.
 Alternatively, you can navigate directly to `https://localhost:4502/screens.html/content/screens`.